sysvar/pine-script-template/README.md

 ## Instructions
 1. Run code and see if it works out of the box!

-2. Review the first 10 lines and edit the `strategy` options and `strategy.risk` safety features as this will **override** any custom coding you do and GUI options set.
+2. Review the first 4 lines and edit the `strategy` options as this may **override** any custom coding you do and GUI options set.

 3. Anything between the EDIT tags is for your custom code, sample code displayed there.